axoflow/axosyslog-docs/content/docs/configure-source/hypr-audit-trail/_index.md

 The `hypr-audit-trail()` source queries the Hypr API for the list of potential applications at startup, then monitors the audit trail for each of the detected applications.

-> Note: Applications that are registered after syslog-ng is started are not recognized.
+> Note: Applications that are registered after `syslog-ng` is started are not recognized.

-To start following those audit trails, you must restart syslog-ng is.
+To start following those audit trails, you must restart `syslog-ng`.

 Example minimal configuration: